READ TIME: 3 minutes

 We’re hosting an event in a beautiful, but old, landmark building, and one of my vendors suggested we make sure the venue has enough electrical.
 How can I figure out how much electrical power we’ll need?
 And what’s the difference between amps, watts, and volts?

-This is actually not nearly as complicated as it might seem.
+This is actually not complicated to answer.
 Power requirements are determined using three elements:

-Responsibility: Knowing how many watts you’re various vendors will need is something you can tell the venue.
+- Whose responsibility is this?
+Knowing how many watts your various vendors will need is something you can tell the venue.

 Amps measure the amount of electricity an electrical circuit can deliver.
 Just because you see an empty wall socket doesn’t mean the circuit can support your device.
 It depends on how many amps that circuit can handle.
 Too many devices (or a few high use devices: hairdryers, anyone?) will cause the circuit to overload and shut down.